G-5

 Copyright: 02/1941

 From Hit Comics #8 - A British airplane carrier is missing and the Navy asks G-5 for help.
 Word comes it is in the Malay area and he heads there to find it.
-Click here to read the story.

-'The Neck Capsule'
+4 'The Neck Capsule' 'The Neck Capsule'

 Published by Quality Comics